A Smarter Approach to Postpartum Running

 Also a myth: “You have to wait 3 months minimum.”

-Here’s the reality: There is no universal timeline, or “magic number"“ of weeks postpartum where you’re clear to start running.
+Here’s the reality: There is no universal timeline.

-Some people can start considering a return to running as early as about 3 weeks postpartum, while others need longer — and there’s no set 12-week minimum either.
+Some people can return to running as early as 3 weeks postpartum, while others need longer — and there’s no set 12-week minimum either.

 What matters more: